Surrey Inclusion and Additional Needs Partnership Strategy (2023 to 2026)

 Capital Programme

-The 'SEND' and AP Capital Programme consists of over 70 projects and is delivering additional specialist places for children with additional needs and disabilities so that they can be rooted in their local communities.
+The 'SEND' and Alternative Provision Capital Programme consists of over 70 projects and is delivering additional specialist places for children with additional needs and disabilities so that they can be rooted in their local communities.

 Placement Values and Outcomes Programme